Combridge History, Family Crest & Coats of Arms

 - Origins Available:

 The surname Combridge was first found in Kent where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that county.

-Important Dates for the Combridge family
+Early History of the Combridge family

 This web page shows only a small excerpt of our Combridge research.
 Another 140 words (10 lines of text) covering the years 1510, 1600, 1455 and 1487 are included under the topic Early Combridge History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Combridge, Combrigg, Comridge, Combrill, Combriel and others.

 Early Notables of the Combridge family (pre 1700)